What Causes Cognitive Changes

 It is estimated that 3 out of 4 cancer patients experience cognitive changes during treatment.
-The condition is also referred to as chemo brain since it is most commonly associated with chemotherapy, but can also be associated with hormone therapy, radiation, and surgery.
+The condition is also referred to as chemo brain since it is most commonly associated with chemotherapy, but can also be associated with radiation, and surgery.
 These treatments may cause long-term, short-term, or delayed mental changes or cognitive problems.
 This may make it hard to remember certain things, finish tasks, concentrate, or learn new skills.

 • Memory loss